 Alliance for Shared Health members share bills for procedures as illustrated on your highlight sheet.
-The ASH program is not a catastrophic reimbursement program, but rather a program designed for community to share in primary case access and high cost prescription access through our Advocacy Program.
+The ASH program is not a major medical program, but rather a program designed for community to share in primary care access and high cost prescription access through our Advocacy Program.